own3d/desktop/README.md

-# OWN3D Desktop
+# OWN3D Pro Desktop

 ![](preview.png)

 ## Introduction

-The OWN3D Desktop app is a desktop client for OWN3D.
+The OWN3D Pro Desktop app is a desktop client for OWN3D.
 It is built with Electron.

 ## Features